indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 This post covered what I found most important.
 But the book goes into more details about various practices that go along with the principles.
-It is a reccomended read for everyone who's interested in DevOps.
+It is a recommended read for everyone who's interested in DevOps.